 Curriculum management is complex.
-Many factors come into play to produce a high-quality curriculum: faculty, review boards, the registrar’s office, and meeting deadlines and communicating openly in between.
-For institutions supporting dozens of departments, it adds up.
+Many factors come into play to produce a high-quality curriculum, such as faculty members, review boards, and the registrar’s office, plus meeting deadlines and communicating openly in between.
+For institutions that support dozens of departments, these factors add up.

 Or is it?

 For years, the University of Victoria, one of Canada's leading universities serving around 21k students annually, used a paper-based curriculum management solution.
-Last year, they switched out paper for software.
+Last year, they swapped paper for software.

-The Kuali Curriculum & Catalog Management software solution has made an impactful difference even just a few months post-implementation.
-Not only does it offer the benefits of increased transparency, better data collection, and streamlined processes, but it is also configurable to fit the institution.
+The Kuali Curriculum & Catalog Management software solution has made an impactful difference even just a few months after implementation.
+Not only does the solution offer the benefits of increased transparency, better data collection, and streamlined processes, but it is also configurable to fit the institution’s needs.

-Even if your registrar’s office is on board with procuring a software solution for curriculum management, it can be difficult for upper-level management to see the value, especially at an institution with unique, time-tested paper-based processes.
-To change the conversation and bring software to the forefront, read on to learn about three key benefits of using software for curriculum management.
+Even if your registrar’s office is on board with procuring a software solution for curriculum management, it can be difficult for upper-level management to see its value, especially at an institution with unique, time-tested, paper-based processes.
+To change the conversation and bring software to the forefront, read on to learn about three key benefits of using software to manage your curriculum.

-Perhaps the most important benefit for the University of Victoria is the whole new level of transparency they’ve achieved with their new software solution.
-Everyone involved with a proposal can access the software from any place, at any time, and view where the proposal sits within the process.
+Perhaps the most important benefit for the University of Victoria is a whole new level of transparency it’s achieved with its new software solution.
+Everyone involved with a proposal can access the software from any place, at any time, and view the status of the proposal within the process.

 Previously, using paper-based methods, the institution struggled to provide transparency.
-At times, individuals were viewing outdated proposals.
-In other instances, administrators and faculty spent extra time locating a proposal.
+Often, individuals were viewing outdated proposals.
+In other instances, administrators and faculty spent extra time trying to locate a proposal.

-Now, using a software solution, the University of Victoria faculty and staff can be confident they are always viewing the most current proposal.
-Additionally, faculty can check on the status of their proposal and see where it may be stuck.
-Reviewers can deliver their comments within the software and send a document back for editing if needed.
+Now, using a software-based solution, the University of Victoria’s faculty and staff can be confident they are always viewing the most current proposal.
+Additionally, faculty members can check on the status of their proposals and see where bottlenecks are.
+Reviewers can deliver their comments within the software itself and send a document back for editing if needed.

-With a new software solution, the University of Victoria staff are able to collect, store, analyze, and report on data in ways that were not possible with a paper-based system.
+With a new software solution in place, the University of Victoria staff can collect, store, analyze, and report on data in ways that were not possible with a paper-based system.

 “We now have a database with all of our curriculum records, which is something that our institution has never had before.
 That’s a wonderful asset.”
 Laurie Barnas, Associate Registrar, University of Victoria

-Now, using a software system, the university can collect and store structured data.
-This data opens new doors; it can be used to find and sort information, perform new analyses, and integrate with other systems.
+Now, using a software-based system, the university can collect and store structured data.
+This data opens new doors; it can be used to find and sort information, perform new analyses, and integrate with other systems as needed.

-Before using a software system, much of the conversations around curriculum happened via email or in person.
+Before moving to a software system, much of the university’s conversations around curriculum happened via email or in person.
 As we have all experienced, conversations over email threads, with multiple document attachments, can quickly become tedious to keep up with.

-By using a software system, the University of Victoria has streamlined processes, taking communications out of email and into a software system.
-Comments and edits to a proposal are tracked and recorded within the software.
-Gone are the days where an associate registrar is required to sift through a dozen emails to find forgotten or lost information.
+By using a software-based system, the University of Victoria has streamlined processes, taking communications out of email and putting it into a software system.
+Comments and edits to a proposal can be tracked and recorded directly within the software.
+Gone are the days when an associate registrar is required to sift through dozens of emails to find forgotten or lost information.

-Transparency, better data and reporting, and streamlined processes are three of the many benefits the University of Victoria has seen from implementing a software solution.
-The institution selected Kuali Curriculum & Catalog Management because they can capitalize on these benefits all within an easy-to-use system that provides flexibility along with an impressive support team.
+Transparency, better data and reporting, and streamlined processes are three of the many benefits the University of Victoria has seen from making the switch from paper to software.
+The institution selected Kuali Curriculum & Catalog Management because the solution can capitalize on these benefits all within an easy-to-use system that offers greater flexibility, along with an impressive support team.
 Learn more about the University of Victoria’s experience using Kuali Curriculum & Catalog Management today.